ReactorKit/ReactorKit/README.md

 ## Basic Concept

 ReactorKit is a combination of [Flux](https://facebook.github.io/flux/) and [Reactive Programming](https://en.wikipedia.org/wiki/Reactive_programming).
 The user actions and the view states are delivered to each layer via observable streams.
-These streams are unidirectional so the view can only emit actions and the reactor can only emit states.
+These streams are unidirectional: the view can only emit actions and the reactor can only emit states.

 <p align="center">
   <img alt="flow" src="https://cloud.githubusercontent.com/assets/931655/25073432/a91c1688-2321-11e7-8f04-bf91031a09dd.png" width="600">